alpinelinux/apk-tools/README.md

 # meson install -C build
 ```

+For bootstrapping without Python, muon is also compatible.
+All you have to do is replace `meson` with `muon` in the above example.

 While there is a legacy Makefile-based system available, it only works for musl-linux
 targets, and will be dropped in the apk-tools 3.0 release.